MicrosoftDocs/win32/desktop-src/com/single-threaded-and-multithreaded-communication.md

 ---
 title: Single-Threaded and Multithreaded Communication
-description: Single-Threaded and Multithreaded Communication ms.assetid: '8d3a855c-b52d-48bb-9fdf-efbf8005c374'
+description: Single-Threaded and Multithreaded Communication ms.assetid: 8d3a855c-b52d-48bb-9fdf-efbf8005c374 ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Single-Threaded and Multithreaded Communication

 A client or server that supports both single-threaded and multithreaded apartments will have one multithreaded apartment, containing all threads initialized as free-threaded, and one or more single-threaded apartments.
 Interface pointers must be marshaled between apartments but can be used without marshaling within an apartment.
 Calls to objects in a single-threaded apartment will be synchronized by COM.
 Calls to objects in the multithreaded apartment will not be synchronized by COM.

 All of the information on single-threaded apartments applies to the threads marked as apartment model, and all of the information on multithreaded apartments applies to all of the threads marked as free-threaded.
-Apartment threading rules apply to inter-apartment communication, requiring that interface pointers be marshaled between apartments with calls to [**CoMarshalInterThreadInterfaceInStream**](comarshalinterthreadinterfaceinstream.md) and [**CoGetInterfaceAndReleaseStream**](cogetinterfaceandreleasestream.md), as described in [Single-Threaded Apartments](single-threaded-apartments.md).
+Apartment threading rules apply to inter-apartment communication, requiring that interface pointers be marshaled between apartments with calls to [**CoMarshalInterThreadInterfaceInStream**](/windows/win32/combaseapi/nf-combaseapi-comarshalinterthreadinterfaceinstream?branch=master) and [**CoGetInterfaceAndReleaseStream**](/windows/win32/combaseapi/nf-combaseapi-cogetinterfaceandreleasestream?branch=master), as described in [Single-Threaded Apartments](single-threaded-apartments.md).

 > [!Note]
 > Some special considerations apply when dealing with in-process servers.
 For more information, see [In-Process Server Threading Issues](in-process-server-threading-issues.md).